mikedenly/mikedenly.github.io/_pages/research.md

 ### Academic Papers

+"[External Validity](/research/external-validity-arps)." (with Mike Findley and Kyosuke Kikuta). *Conditionally Accepted* at *Annual Review of Political Science*

 "[Natural Resources and Civil Conflict: Evidence from a New, Georeferenced Dataset](/research/natural-resources-conflict)." (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh). *Revise and Resubmit* at *Journal of Conflict Resolution*

-"[External Validity](/research/external-validity-arps)." (with Mike Findley and Kyosuke Kikuta). *Invited to Submit* at *Annual Review of Political Science*

 "[Measuring Corruption Using Governmental Audits: A New Framework and Dataset](/research/audit-measurement)."